tsxepo-web/TourOfHeroesBackendApi/README.md

 The project uses layered architecture design.
 Refer to [TourOfHeroes-Architecture](https://github.com/tsxepo-web/TourOfHeroesBackendApi/blob/master/TourOfHeroesArch.drawio.png) for a visual design.

 ## About the project
-This project is created for a simple Hero vs Villain game.
+* This project is created for a simple Hero vs Villain game.
-You choose a Hero, Villain and City.
-The temperature of the city will be used to score the characters based on their powers.
+* You choose a Hero, Villain and City.
+* The temperature of the city will be used to score the characters based on their powers.

 ## Database Layer
+* This project uses a single database entity or table.
+See [Hero](https://github.com/tsxepo-web/TourOfHeroesBackendApi/blob/master/HeroesDB/Entity/Hero.cs) to view properties.
-Copy the bellow to install packages used in this layer:
+* Copy the bellow to install packages used in this layer:
 ```
 dotnet add package Microsoft.EntityFrameworkCore
 dotnet add package Microsoft.EntityFrameworkCore.SqlServer